Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/iac-pipeline.md

 To start the IaC pipeline execution, add to a PR or to an Issue on your repository "/deploy-all" comment.
 This comment will start deployment of all stages/levels in the pipeline from 0 (launchpad) to 4 (Flux).
 In order to deploy specific levels add one or a few of the following comments: "/deploy-launchpad", "/deploy-foundation", "/deploy-networking", "/deploy-shared-services", "/deploy-aks", "/deploy-flux".

-In addition to the [GitHub Actions workflow], there is also an IaC [Azure Pipeline] available to run on Azure DevOps orchestrator.
+In addition to the [GitHub Actions workflow](../../../../../.github/workflows/deploy-secure-aks-baseline.yaml), there is also an IaC [Azure Pipeline](../../../../../.pipelines/deploy-secure-aks-baseline.yaml) available to run on Azure DevOps orchestrator.

 ![iac-azdo-pipeline](pictures/iac-azdo-pipeline.png)